-Due to heightened security, many foreign postal administrations require complete sender and addressee information in roman letters and Arabic numerals on postal items.
-All outbound international mail should bear a complete return address of the sender.
-Only one return address may be used, and it must be located so that it does not affect either the clarity of the address of destination or the application of service labels and notations (postmarks, etc.).
+The return address tells the U.S. Postal Service or foreign post where to return a mailpiece that cannot be delivered.
+Due to heightened security concerns, the U.S. Postal Service recommends a complete return address on all mailpieces - see 122.23 for when a return address is required.
+A mailpiece may include only one return address, and the mailer must place it so that it does not affect either the clarity of the address of destination or the application of service labels and notations (postmarks, etc.).